Cancer Research UK logo.

 Pregnancy and contraception

 It is unknown whether treatment may or may not harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment.
+It is important not to become pregnant or get someone pregnant while you are having treatment.
+Let your team know straight away if you or your partner become pregnant while having treatment.

 Breastfeeding